Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 • This recipe makes about 12 arancini balls based on the quantity of ingredients listed.
 However, it’s easily doubled for a crowd

-air fried arancini in a bowl with marinara on the side
+air fryer mozzarella arancini in a bowl with marinara on the side

 Final Thoughts

 These air fryer arancini are an elegant yet simple appetizer that are sure to be a crowd pleaser for your next party.
-Whether it’s New Years or another get together, they make a perfect addition to your spread.
+Whether you serve them for New Years like I do, or at another get together, they make a perfect addition to your spread!

 They’re vegetarian friendly as long as you cook your rice in vegetable stock, and who doesn’t love finding melty, cheesy goodness in the middle?
 Despite the fancy name, these Italian rice balls are loved by kids and adults alike.

-mozzarella arancini rice balls in the air fryer dinners done quick featured image
+air fryer mozzarella arancini rice balls dinners done quick featured image

 Air Fryer Arancini (Easy Italian Rice Balls)